imteekay/machine-learning-research/courses/machine-learning-with-python/README.md

   - Input: image -> position of cars (self-driving car)
   - Input: image of phone -> defect? (visual detection)
 - Regression
-  - Housing price prediction: relationship between the size of the house and its price
+  - Housing price prediction: the relationship between the size of the house and its price
+  - It needs to predict numbers in infinitely many possible outputs
+- Classification
+  - Breast Cancer detection: the relationship between the tumor size and the diagnosis (malignant/benign) - only two possible outputs/categories
+  - The target value is commonly called categories, labels, or classes
+  - We can have more than 1 input (e.g. age and tumor size to classify the cancer tumor).
+The algorithm draws a boundary 'line' so in one side the class is benign and the other is malignant